tomlm/Iciclecreek.Avalonia.Controls.Media/README.md

 ## MediaPlayerViewModel class

 The main class driving this is a view model which is set up to support Commands and Property notification to make it easy to data bind UI to the state of the **MediaPlayer** in the **VideoView** control.
-All of the Commands appropriate implement CanXXX() so that they are enabled/disabled as appropriate.
+All of the Commands implement CanXXX() so that they are enabled/disabled automatically when bound as a Command.

 | Command             | Parameters | Description                                                  |